Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 [JSON Configuration File](#JSON_Configuration_File)

 Return to top of [Index](#Index)
-## <a id="Tune_Touchpoint_Thresholds"></a>Tune Touchpoint Thresholds ###
+# <a id="Tune_Touchpoint_Thresholds"></a>Tune Touchpoint Thresholds ###

 One way to get better data, from your Touchpoints, is to tweek their configuration, and to begin, right click on the Touchpoint you want to Tune, and then select "Tune".

 ## LOGIN PEOPLE PRC

 ![image](screenshots/loginprc.png)

-These valued are defined on the JSON file, and you can also change them, manually by right clicking on the Touchpoint, and selecting Query.
+These valued are defined on the JSON file, and you can also change them, manually by right clicking on the Touchpoint, and selecting Tune.

 There are two important values on this Touchpoint;